You need to know how to get search traffic to your website. No one can see how great your brand is if they can’t find you.

-By doing so, the search engine sends more traffic your way through searches without requiring you to pay more for ad space.
+By doing so, the search engine sends more traffic your way through organic searches without requiring you to pay more for ad space.

 Achieve this result through effective SEO (search engine optimization).
 It requires significant initial work and then ongoing SEO maintenance.
-Continue to receive this traffic as long as you keep maintaining this optimization.

 It’s important to realize that SEO is not an instant traffic-generator.
 Steer clear of people who make promises that seem too good to be true.

 Google-aligned system in place, you can usually see incredible growth by 6-9 months.
 Maintain it to see it continue to go up.

 Once you have your website optimized, apply other cost-effective strategies to drive initial traffic.
 Show Google you deserve high visibility in searches.

 Next, let’s look at how social media contributes when you need to figure out how to get traffic to your website.

 Social media marketing is one very effective way to show Google you deserve more visibility in searches while driving more traffic at the same time.

 Google has clearly stated that the number of shares or likes a web page has doesn’t help increase your page rank.

 Determine how much referral traffic you’re getting from a specific social media site like Facebook by visiting the source page in Google Analytics.

 From here, you not only see how much traffic came from Facebook.
 You’ll also see how the traffic interacted with your website.
-Use this data to improve the experience.

 Learn which social media sites work best for your unique business and target audience when you’re figuring out how to get traffic to your website.

-How to Get Traffic to Your Website with Sharing
+4. How to Get Traffic to Your Website with Sharing

-For social media sites like Facebook, Twitter, LinkedIn, and Pinterest, include a link to the website in the post.
+For social media sites like Facebook, Twitter, LinkedIn, and Pinterest include a backlink to the website in the post.